-Ask: Will the secretary-treasurer now make the financial report?
+Ask: Will the Secretary-Treasurer now present the financial report?

-The secretary-treasurer gives members a copy of the financial report or projects it on a screen.
+The Secretary-Treasurer presents members a copy of the financial report or projects it on a screen.
 The report highlights money coming in and going out of the bank account and any problems members should be aware of.

-After the report, the secretary-treasurer moves adoption of the report.
+After the report, the Secretary-Treasurer moves adoption of the report.
 The motion needs to be seconded.

-Say: The Secretary Treasurer moves adoption of the financial
+Say: The Secretary-Treasurer moves adoption of the financial